 Making sense of ‘x’ - building multiplication fluency in LKS2

 Are you worried that many of your Lower Key Stage 2 (LKS2) children just cannot seem to learn their multiplication facts?
-The Herts for Learning - Making sense of ‘x’ pilot research project aims to measure the impact of providing children with a progressive pathway through multiplication concepts such as group structure, co-ordinating units, associative and distributive law.
+The Herts for Learning - Making sense of ‘x’ research project aims to measure the impact of providing children with a progressive pathway through multiplication concepts such as group structure, co-ordinating units, associative and distributive law.
 The project will incorporate strategies such as skip counting, number pattern recognition and control of the array.

 Participating schools will be required to identify a teacher (Year 3 or Year 4) and a nominated project lead who can commit to the following activities -

-- Baseline assessment of 6 children using the HfL Multiplication fluency check and submit data.
+2. Baseline assessment of 6 children using the HfL Multiplication fluency check and submit data.

-- A half-day consultancy support in participant schools.
+3. Upto half a day's consultancy support in participant schools.

-- A half-day cluster meeting/training (twilight session) on Wednesday 8th May 2019.
+4. A half-day cluster meeting/training (twilight session).

-- Impact assessment of six children using the HfL Multiplication fluency check and submit data
+5. Impact assessment of six children using the HfL Multiplication fluency check and submit data

-- Advisers diagnosing gaps and barriers for children as well as impact assessed at the beginning and end of the project
+6. Advisers diagnosing gaps and barriers for children as well as impact assessed at the beginning and end of the project